Gulshan1357/nexus-game-engine/Nexus/Games/README.md

 1. **UI**: Contain some helper fucnctions to create UI effects like Concentric circles, color fade etc.
 2. **GalaxyGolf**: The golf game.
 Since Game class need the overall score to display during the GameOver state, the galaxygolf propagates the accumulated score when it is closed.

+## Contains files

+1. **Game**: Responsible for the control between UI screens like game over, main menu and actual gameplay